I Ching Oracle Result: Transformation from Hexagram 55 with Changing Lines 2, 4, 6 to Hexagram 26

 (Tiān zài shān zhōng, dà chù.
 Jūn zǐ yǐ duō shí qián yán wǎng xíng, yǐ chù qí dé.)

-"Heaven within the mountain: great accumulation.
-The superior person gathers past words and actions to store their strength."
+"Heaven is held within the mountain: great accumulation.
+The superior person learns from many past words and deeds and stores up virtue."

 Heaven represents immense force; the mountain contains it.
 This is not suppression, but structured holding.